 Oh dear, you’ve gotten a really bad haircut.
 Don’t panic.

+Try hair extensions.
 It’s my personal belief that any terrible haircut can be hidden by fake hair.
-(Lots of it.)
+(And lots of it.)
 Go to a shop for either glue in, clip in hair extensions, and see what you think will work best for your, your cut and your lifestyle.

 Hopefully I’ve given you some ideas on how to fix a bad haircut.
 Now over to you – how do you fix a bad haircut?